slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Jorge Luis Borges*
 > *"When you are on the bottom you can’t afford to look like you belong there."
 -- Mike Downey*
+> *"When the mouse laughs at the cat there is a hole nearby."
+-- Proverb*

+- if you don't like something, just take away its only power: your attention.
 - civilized war: please the master and positive relationship with servants. if you appear too ambitious they’ll bring you down.
 - Weak managers believe if an employee becomes irreplaceable, they have become expendable.
 Keeping employees dispensable is more important than keeping skilled talent.
 Their actions aren’t random or stupid.
 - People like to feel in control. if we try them to get them do something, people feel disempowered. if they feel that somebody is deciding for them they say no when they would be happy to go along.